elastic/kibana/src/plugins/data/public/public.api.md

 import { PluginInitializerContext as PluginInitializerContext_2 } from 'src/core/public';
 import { PopoverAnchorPosition } from '@elastic/eui';
 import { PublicUiSettingsParams } from 'src/core/server/types';
-import { RangeFilter as RangeFilter_2 } from 'src/plugins/data/public';
 import React from 'react';
 import * as React_2 from 'react';
 import { Required } from '@kbn/utility-types';